Bfarr5150/ColorVisionProject_v2/README.md

 ### Variables and Data Types

 I used a variety of variables and data types.
-The main data type I used was 'int', but I also used a 'bool' data type.
-The reason why 'int' was the most used data type was because my goal was to take the input of numbers, store the numbers, and utilize them in varying ways.
+The main data type I used was 'int', but I also used a 'bool' and 'string' data type.
+The reason why 'int' was the most used data type was because my goal was to take the input of numbers, store the inputs, and utilize them in varying ways.
 I used many variables within my code.
-Each one with its unique purpose, and named appropriately for what they were representing in the code.
+Each one with its unique purpose, and named appropriately for what they were being used in the code.

 ### Console Input and Output

 !!!Replace with a summary and examples of how input and output have been used effectively and appropriately!!!

 The main form of user input I used was the gathering of the RGB values they chose, as well as the input of the name of their file.
 I had the user input 3 separate numbers between 0-255 and evaluated whether or not the value they gave was within the range or not.
 If it was in the range, the value would be stored and output, but if it was outside of the range, it would output an error message and request the user to input a valid value.

 ### Decisions